Polymershapes

 Making one-way protective glass involves brittle glass and polycarbonate, which is more flexible and malleable.
 The layer of brittle glass goes on the outside.
 The polycarbonate layer goes behind it.
 Upon hitting the layer of glass—which, again, is brittle—a bullet will cause the glass to shatter inward.
 It breaks toward the polycarbonate, which takes the majority of energy and impact from the bullet.

-Even though bullet-proof glass as we think of it doesn’t exist, the processes of making it are fascinating.
-Bullet-resistant polycarbonate sheets are found in a variety of areas, ranging from vehicle windows to the mirrors in hospitals and the protective panes in banks and gas stations.
+Even though bulletproof glass as we think of it doesn’t exist, the processes of making it are fascinating.
+Polycarbonate bulletproof sheets are found in a variety of areas, ranging from vehicle windows to the mirrors in hospitals and the protective panes in banks and gas stations.

-To learn more about the fabrication of bullet-resistant plastic or purchase some for your business, get in touch with Polymershapes.
+Now you know the answer to the question “Is polycarbonate bulletproof?”
+To learn more about the fabrication of bullet-resistant plastic or purchase some for your business, get in touch with the highly-trained experts at Polymershapes.

 All rights reserved Polymershapes